citsystems/jsify/docs/_sources/jsifying_unjsifying.rst.txt

 Jsifying and unjsyfing objects
 ===========================

-The `jsify` and `unjsify` functions are key utilities for converting between standard Python data structures and `JsonObject` instances within the library.
-These functions enable smooth integration of Python's native types with the JSON-like behavior provided by `JsonObject`, allowing for flexible and dynamic data manipulation.
+The `jsify` and `unjsify` functions are key utilities for converting between standard Python data structures and `Object` instances within the library.
+These functions enable smooth integration of Python's native types with the JSON-like behavior provided by `Object`, allowing for flexible and dynamic data manipulation.

 `jsify`
 -------

-The `jsify` function converts standard Python objects such as dictionaries, lists, and tuples into their corresponding `JsonObject` representations.
+The `jsify` function converts standard Python objects such as dictionaries, lists, and tuples into their corresponding `Object` representations.
 This conversion enables attribute-style access and other JSON-like features, making it easier to work with complex nested data structures.

 **Usage Example:**